 Now you’re ready to begin loading your motorcycle!

-- Hook one end of each of the four ratchet tie-downs (we recommend these) to four different tie-down points in the trailer.
+1. Hook one end of each of the four ratchet tie-downs (we recommend these) to four different tie-down points in the trailer.
 You’ll find the tie-down points inside the trailer along the sides.
-We recommend you use the two tie-down points nearest to the wheel chock and two at the back of the trailer.
+We recommend using the two tie-down points nearest the wheel chock and two at the back of the trailer.

-- Begin securing the motorcycle by routing the front ratchet straps through the front suspension and triple-trees of the motorcycle.
-Tighten the straps evenly on both sides to ensure the motorcycle stays vertical, being careful to avoid fully compressing the front suspension.
+4. Begin securing the motorcycle by routing the front ratchet straps through the front suspension and triple-trees of the motorcycle.
+Tighten the straps evenly on both sides to ensure the motorcycle stays vertical, and avoid fully compressing the front suspension.

-- Now secure the ratchet straps at the back of the trailer to a solid point on the rear of the motorcycle frame or swingarm, being careful to avoid brake lines and wiring.
+5. Now secure the ratchet straps at the back of the trailer to a solid point on the rear of the motorcycle frame or swingarm, carefully avoiding brake lines and wiring.

-- Ensure the motorcycle is secure and that all ratchet straps are evenly tightened.
+6. Ensure the motorcycle is secure and all ratchet straps are evenly tightened.

-For more information on how to tie down a motorcycle, check out this blog post.
+Check out this blog post for more information on how to tie down a motorcycle.